The Worst Social Media App For Sleep Is TikTok

 Why does this happen to me?
 I wondered.
 (Cough *lack of self-control* cough.)
 Seven months into my use, I couldn’t blame TikTok’s novelty for ruining my sleep.
 Was it something about the combination of video and audio that was overriding my brain’s natural knock-out mechanisms?
 Had years and years of blue light from pre-bed scrolling finally given me the insomnia I probably deserve?
 What is going on?
 I’m so tired.

-“There is a recommended list of activities to use before bed,” explains Lynelle Schneeberg, PsyD, a psychologist at Yale Medicine specializing in behavioral sleep medicine and an advisor for Saatva Mattresses.
-Here’s her list of favorite pre-sleep pursuits, from best to worst: reading a book, reading on a Kindle or tablet, listening to an audiobook or podcast, watching a movie.
-“After that,” she tells me, “I don’t have many more favorite things.”
+“There is a recommended list of activities to use before bed,” explains Lynelle Schneeberg, PsyD, a psychologist at Yale Medicine specialising in behavioural sleep medicine and an advisor for Saatva Mattresses.
+Here’s her list of favourite pre-sleep pursuits, from best to worst: reading a book, reading on a Kindle or tablet, listening to an audiobook or podcast, watching a movie.
+“After that,” she tells me, “I don’t have many more favourite things.”
 Many of the other things people do at night can make it harder to drift off, she says.

 Advertisement